 Processing & Handling Fee for Mutual Fund Trades.
-In addition to any commissions on mutual fund trades, a $5.95 processing & handling fee is charged on all commissionable brokerage accounts.
-This fee is charged directly to investors on both purchases and liquidations but is not charged in connection with periodic investment plans, systematic withdrawal plans, or exchanges within the same mutual fund family.
-This fee does not apply with respect to mutual funds that are assets held by an employer-sponsored retirement plan subject to the Employee Retirement Income Security Act (“ERISA plan assets.
+In addition to any sales charges or loads on mutual fund trades, a $5.95 processing & handling fee is charged by Raymond James on all commissionable brokerage accounts.
+This fee is charged by Raymond James directly to investors on both purchases and liquidations but is not charged in connection with transactions through periodic investment plans, systematic withdrawal plans, or exchanges within the same mutual fund family.
+This fee does not apply with respect to mutual funds that are assets held by an employer-sponsored retirement plan subject to the Employee Retirement Income Security Act (“ERISA plan assets”).

 Education & Marketing Support Fees.
-Raymond James provides a variety of marketing and other sales support services to mutual fund companies related to their mutual funds.
-The services that Raymond James provides depend on the level of the mutual fund company’s participation in the Education & Marketing Support Program (“E&M Program”).
-The E&M Program has three tiers – Premier, Preferred, or Partner – which correspond to different levels of compensation that the mutual fund company provides to Raymond James.
-The services provided to companies participating in the E&M Program include, but are not limited to, providing detailed mutual fund information to financial advisors, assisting mutual fund companies with strategic planning support, providing the option to be included in the No Transaction Fee (“NTF”) Program, and providing opportunities for assisting with professional development workshops, study groups, and other educational events and conferences.
+Raymond James provides a variety of marketing and other sales support services to mutual fund companies related to their funds.
+The services that Raymond James provides depend on the level of the mutual fund company’s participation in Raymond James’ Education & Marketing Support Program (“E&M Program”).
+The E&M Program has three tiers – Premier, Preferred, or Partner – which correspond to different levels of compensation that the mutual fund company provides to Raymond James for its related services.
+The services provided to companies participating in the E&M Program include, but are not limited to, providing detailed fund information to financial advisors, assisting mutual fund companies with strategic planning support, providing the option to be included in the No Transaction Fee (“NTF”) Program, and providing opportunities for assisting with professional development workshops, study groups, and other educational events and conferences.
 The level of support and types of services provided by Raymond James are commensurate with the tier level and increase at the higher tiers.
 That is, Premier mutual fund companies receive the greatest quantity of services, followed by Preferred and Partner, respectively.
 Raymond James also provides distribution support for prospectuses and promotional materials relating to mutual funds that participate in the E&M Program.
-The marketing service and support fees that Raymond James receives take a variety of forms, including payments that are sometimes referred to as “revenue sharing” fees and 12b-1 fees.
-This compensation is generally not disclosed in detail in a particular mutual fund’s prospectus or Statement of Additional Information.
-The structure of these payments generally varies among mutual fund companies – a percentage of assets under management, a flat dollar fee, or some combination thereof – but the potential level of marketing support or revenue sharing fees that Raymond James receives from a particular mutual fund group/family will not exceed 0.30% (30 basis points) per year on mutual fund assets held through Raymond James.
+The structure of payments to participate in the E&M Program generally varies among mutual fund companies – a percentage of assets under management, a flat dollar fee, or some combination thereof – but the potential level of marketing support fees (also known as revenue sharing fees) that Raymond James receives from a particular mutual fund group/family will not exceed 0.30% (30 basis points) per year on mutual fund assets held through Raymond James.
 These payments are generally not disclosed in detail in a particular mutual fund’s prospectus or SAI.

-In certain circumstances, Raymond James will choose to make share classes that pay 12b-1 fees or trails available in investment advisory programs even if a less costly share class is available, due to the ability for Raymond James to earn E&M Program.
-Raymond James may then receive marketing and education support payments benefit Raymond James but do not increase costs to the client.
+In certain circumstances, Raymond James will choose to make share classes that pay 12b-1 fees or level distribution fees available in investment advisory programs if the fund family participates in the E&M Program.
+Raymond James may then receive marketing and education support payments from the fund family for its services, without increasing costs to you.

 NTF Program.
-Raymond James maintains a No Transaction Fee (“NTF”) feature for certain mutual fund purchases in some Raymond James programs, including Passport and IMPAC accounts.
-Certain mutual fund families have agreed to participate in the NTF Program, meaning that purchase transactions of open-end mutual funds from these companies will not incur the $15 charge to the investor normally charged by Raymond James because the mutual fund family has agreed to reimburse Raymond James directly for this $15 transaction fee.
-Purchases of mutual funds of those mutual fund companies that do not participate in the NTF Program will continue to be available and incur a $15 transaction fee charged directly to the investor.
+Raymond James maintains a no transaction fee feature for certain mutual fund purchases in some Raymond James investment advisory programs, including Passport and IMPAC.
+Certain mutual fund families have agreed to participate in the NTF Program, meaning that your purchase transactions of funds from these companies will not incur the $15 charge normally charged to you by Raymond James because the mutual fund family has agreed to reimburse Raymond James directly for this $15 transaction fee.
+Purchases of mutual funds of those mutual fund companies that do not participate in the NTF Program will continue to be available and incur a $15 transaction fee charged directly to you.
 This fee does not apply to ERISA plan assets.

 Mutual fund families that do not pay Raymond James networking and service fees will have an additional transaction fee charged, separate and in addition to the current transaction fee, for taxable Passport and IMPAC accounts only.
 This additional transaction fee will be $25 for purchases, separate and in addition to the current non-NTF fund transaction fee of $15, for a total fee of $40 in taxable accounts.
 To see which fund families are subject to this fee, please visit Non-Networking and Service Partners.
 This fee does not apply to ERISA plan assets.